dmj-bu/COMSOL-Roll-Cage-Simulation/README.md

 Because large displacements and geometric stiffness changes are included:

 - COMSOL captures **elastic instability** (buckling)
-- No post-buckling plasticity is modeled unless a plastic material model is used
+- No post-buckling plasticity is modeled because an elastic material model is used

-To detect collapse onset, one can monitor:
-- Divergence of nonlinear solver
-- Sharp change in stress/deformation with small load increase
+Non-convergence at crash speeds higher than delta_v = 45 mph suggests that the simulation has reached the critical buckling load.
+Beyond this limit, the structure enters the post-buckling regime, where the solver's underlying assumptions no longer hold.

 ---